Onmyoujin/combined-girl-mod/README.txt

  * komina12345 - Portraits and sprites for Alex, Elliott, and Sebastian
  * KonaKona7 - Portraits and sprites for Alex, Elliott, Sebastian, Shane, and Wizard
  * Lydomia - Alternate portraits and sprites for Shane
- * Onmyoujin - Content Patcher conversion of all assets; Dialogue changes
+ * Onmyoujin - Content Patcher conversion of all assets; Dialogue changes; Sprites for Alex, Elliott, Sebastian, Shane, and Willy
  * RedK1rby - Portraits and sprites for Alex, Elliot, Harvey, Sam, and Sebastian